WeZZard/COWMacro/README.md

-# Swift Compiler Indirect Macro Plugin
+# Swift Compiler Copy-on-Write Macro Plugin

 ## What Does It Solve?